Nishacid/Docker_GoodPractices_101/en/checklist.md

 - Adjust seccomp, AppArmor profiles to restrict the actions and syscalls available for the container to the minimum required.

-- Use official docker images or build your own based on them.
-Don’t inherit or use backdoored images.

 - Regularly rebuild your images to apply security patches.
-This goes without saying.